chingu-voyages/moonshot-chingu-quiz/README.md

 If you would like to work within the docker workflow, make sure to have Docker Desktop installed on Windows and Mac, or Docker and Docker-Compose on a linux distro.
 For more info on installing docker please visit the Docker [website](https://www.docker.com/products/docker-desktop).

-Once docker has been installed and set up, clone this repository and run
+Once docker has been installed and set up, fork then clone this repository and run

 `npm run docker-dev`